astro4dev/OAD-Data-Science-Toolkit/CONTRIBUTING.md

 If you are hoping to contribute back to the original repository, you can send a request to the original author to pull your fork into their repository by submitting a <a href="https://help.github.com/articles/about-pull-requests/" target="_blank">pull request</a>.

 ## Making the content available on the toolkit website
-Once the content is on github, sombody from the OAD Data Science Working Group will add the content to the website making it searchable.
+Once the content is on github, somebody from the OAD Data Science Working Group will add the content to the website making it searchable.
 See [here](How_the_toolkit_works.md) for more info.